s-hfarooq/QueenMoonBot/README.md

   [Add it to your server by clicking here](https://discordapp.com/oauth2/authorize?&client_id=684867671552294994&scope=bot&permissions=8)

 ## Commands
-* Makes sure the #counting_game channel is in check.
-If a user sends two messages in a row, it deletes the newest one.
-If a user sends a number that isn't the previous number + 1, it deletes the message and assigns the `Can't Count` role (assuming the newest message was sent > 1500ms after the previous one).
 * `otter rules` to send the server rules
 * `otter respect` to send a link to the respect document
 * `otter usercount` to see how many users are currently in the server